JamesClonk/terraform-vcloud-kubernetes/README.md

 #### Cluster sizing recommendations for your `terraform.tfvars`

-Here are some examples for possible cluster sizes.
-Note that the more worker nodes you have, the smaller the disk size gets that they need in order to distribute and cover all your `PersistentVolume` needs.
-This is why the worker nodes in the *Large* cluster example actually have a smaller disk than the *Medium* example.
+Here are some examples for possible cluster sizes:

 ##### Small / Starter
 | Node type | Setting | Variable name | Value |